idevops-net/ci/docker/docker-kafka/README.md

   Maps to Kafka's `broker.id` setting.
 Must be a unique integer for each broker in a cluster.
-- `PORT=9092`

-  Maps to Kafka's `port` setting.
-The port that the broker service listens on.
-  You will need to explicitly publish a new port from container instances if you change this.
 - `EXPOSED_HOST=<container's IP within docker0's subnet>`

   Maps to Kafka's `advertised.host.name` setting.
 Kafka brokers gossip the list